MusikPolice/funopoly2/docs/plan.md

 ## 9. Success Criteria

 ### Phase 1-2 Success:
-- [ ] All existing tests pass without modification
+- [x] All existing tests pass without modification
-- [ ] Event bus can register listeners and deliver events
+- [x] Event bus can register listeners and deliver events
-- [ ] Events are emitted from all key game actions
+- [ ] Events are emitted from all key game actions (Phase 2)
-- [ ] Test coverage for event emission is >80%
+- [ ] Test coverage for event emission is >80% (Phase 2)

 ### Phase 3-4 Success:
 - [ ] GameStatistics correctly tracks all defined metrics